sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 	- Balance needed
 - Types of security ^5689a1
 	- Information Security
-		- Act of protecting <u>data and information</u> from unauthorized access, unlawful modification, disruption, disclosure, corruption, and destruction
+		- Act of protecting <u>data and information</u> from unauthorized access, unlawful modification, disruption, disclosure, corruption, and destruction ^276bff
 		- Data that system is holding <u>NOT</u> the system itself
 	- Information System Security
-		- Securing the <u>systems</u> that hold and process critical data
+		- Securing the <u>systems</u> that hold and process critical data ^71e062
 		- System holding data but <u>NOT</u> the actual data

 # Cybersecurity Models
 ---
 - CIA ^51b6d8
 	- Confidentiality
-		- Ensuring info is not being disclosed to unauthorized people
+		- Ensuring info is not being disclosed to unauthorized people ^b8c85d
 		- [[Disk Encryption#^501400|Encryption]] can keep data confidential
 	- Integrity
-		- Confirm data has not been modified in any way by unauthorized people without permission
+		- Confirm data has not been modified in any way by unauthorized people without permission ^00e120
 		- #Hashing or Journaling showing an [[#^45fffd|Audit]] trail
 	- Availability
-		- Data easily and readily accessible to authorized users
+		- Data easily and readily accessible to authorized users ^59133d
 		- Stored, accessible, and protected at all times
 		- Creating redundancy, error handling, and having software free from bugs
 		- #Uptime
 - AAA ^45fffd
 	- Authentication
-		- <u>Proof of identity</u> and systems confirms
+		- When a persons identity is established with proof and confirmed by a system ^80ee75
 		- Methods:
 			- Something you know
 				- User/Pass